 1. The few things I really like are

-a) seasonal or something, and therefore soon-to-b
+a) seasonal or something, and therefore soon-to-be-discontinued

 b) made to be used in the outdoors, and therefore plastic